FITTING & BUYING

 We would always advise that you buy your Frog bike from a Frog store within your own country: not only will the bike be built and checked for you by a qualified mechanic, you will also save on the shipping costs.

-If you have used our new Click and Collect method of purchasing a Frog Bike, a note of your order will be sent direct to your chosen Frog Bike Frog store.
+If you have used our new Click and Collect method of purchasing a Frog Bike, a note of your order will be sent directly to your chosen Frog Bike Frog store.

-The Frog store will then order the bike from us and this will take 1/2 days to reach them.
+The Frog store will then order the bike from us.

 Once they have assembled the bike, they will be in touch to let you know your bike is available for collection.
 Please then pay the Frog store directly.